 After the temple, it’s time to start your journey south to the island of Koh Phangan.
 There are a few ways to get there, but due to the distance, I would recommend flying.
 The best option is taking the direct Bangkok Airways flight from Chiang Mai Airport (CNX) to Koh Samui Airport (USM).

 Once on Koh Samui, you will need to take either ferry or speedboat to reach your final destination, as there are no airports on Koh Phangan.
-Most people use the Lomprayah High Speed Catamaran, which costs around $10 USD and should get you to Koh Phangan in around 30 minutes.
-Make sure you pay attention to which pier your ferry leaves from on Koh Samui as you’ll need to grab a taxi from the airport to the ferry dock.
+Most people use the Lomprayah High Speed Catamaran, which costs around $10 USD and should get you to Koh Phangan in around 30 minutes!

 If you don’t love the idea of a ferry and don’t mind spending some cash, private speedboats can be arranged to transfer you between islands.
 However, this is a much more expensive option – expect to spend a few hundred dollars.